Wake Forest Demon Deacons men's basketball statistical leaders

 The Wake Forest Demon Deacons men's basketball statistical leaders are individual statistical leaders of the Wake Forest Demon Deacons men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Demon Deacons represent the Wake Forest University in the NCAA's Atlantic Coast Conference.

-Wake Forest began competing in intercollegiate basketball in 1905.
-However, the school's record book does not generally list records from before the 1950s, as records from before this period are often incomplete and inconsistent.
-Since scoring was much lower in this era, and teams played much fewer games during a typical season, it is likely that few or no players from this era would appear on these lists anyway.
+Wake Forest initiated its participation in intercollegiate basketball in 1905.
+However, the school's record book typically omits records from before the 1950s due to the incomplete and inconsistent nature of the available data from that period.
+Given that scoring was significantly lower during this era and teams played fewer games in a typical season, it is unlikely that many, if any, players from this period would appear on these lists.

-The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but Wake Forest's record books includes players in these stats before these seasons.
+The NCAA did not officially record assists as a statistic until the 1983–84 season, and blocks and steals until the 1985–86 season.
+However, Wake Forest's record books include players in these statistics before these official recording seasons.
 These lists are updated through the end of the 2020–21 season.